 Distribute scratch paper, wooden No. 2 pencils, and approved accessibility/accommodations tools, if needed for certain students.
-Then, distribute all test materials (see required materials list above).
+Then, distribute all test materials (see required materials list on previous page).

 Write your first and last name at the top of your test book and answer document in Box A.